Scots Corner, Hamilton, New Zealand

 Mark Sheehan, Wellington Evening Post, August 1999

 All prices are in New Zealand dollars and exclude postage and packaging.
-Overseas customers take off 1/9th.
+NZ GST of 15% will be deducted for overseas customers.

 Your feedback is welcome.
 Email the Webmaster